 Laurie’s career began with a stint as a librarian, after which he became a professional actor, then an English teacher before joining the Sociology Department of the University of York, where he went on to become Professor of Sociology.

 Laurie is a Fellow of the University of London and the author of over fourteen books on Motivation, Change and Communication.

-Forover twenty years he has written a humorous column for The Times Higher Education Supplement.
-(Author, Malcolm Bradbury, described it ‘as like Nelson’s, one of the truly great columns’.
+For over twenty years he has written a humorous column for The Times Higher Education Supplement.
 He regularly contributes to The Times, The London Evening Standard and The Independent.
 He is the Commissioning Editor of The New Humanist.

-Laurie Taylor has been is a regular contributor to BBC Radio 4 on such programmes as Stop the Week, The Afternoon Shift and The Radio Programme.
+Laurie Taylor is a regular contributor to BBC Radio 4 programmes such as Stop the Week, The Afternoon Shift and The Radio Programme.

 Laurie currently presents and writes the weekly BBC Radio 4 programme on contemporary ideas, Thinking Allowed.

 His television appearances include Did You See, The South Bank Show, The Late Show, Everyman, The Media Show, Newsnight, Right to Reply and Without Walls.